jsbots/AutoFish/README.md

 To prevent detection all the delay values were randomised: mouse clicks, key pressing, delays of casting and hooking, the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.

-## Will I be banned for this? :interrobang:
+## Will I be banned for using this? :interrobang:

 Using common sense while using the bot will help to reduce risks of being banned:
 - Don't leave the bot alone for a long time.